MichaelOmosebi/analyse-data_science-books/README.md

 # Sentiment Analysis of Book Reviews
 Being able to analyse feedbacks from book readers (main readers and forewards) is both interesting and enlightening.
-For this project the main idea stemmed from the need to pick one DAta Science Book at a time for personal study, hence it was necessary for have an analysis of the available Data Science books to guide my choice.
+For this project the main idea stemmed from the need to pick one Data Science Book at a time for personal study, hence it was necessary for have an analysis of the available Data Science books to guide my choice.

 ## Table of Contents